 - Closest métro station: Saint-Michel (line 4, RER C).

-- Did you enjoy what you read?
-If so, share this article on Facebook, Twitter or Pinterest!
+Did you enjoy the reading?
+If so, share it on Facebook and Twitter or pin it on Pinterest: